Vegetable Bolognese with Pappardelle

 COOK’s NOTES and TIPS:

 • When it comes to making the best tasting sauce, it is important to always use good quality tomatoes.
-We like to use tomatoes from San Marzano, these are imported from Italy, and they are called CENTO.
+Choose tomatoes from San Marzano, these are imported from Italy, and they are called CENTO.

-• You can add a few more mushrooms coarsely chopped into the sauce to give it more of a thick texture like the meat bolognese version.
-I minced my vegetables, but next time I will finely chop them to get more texture and a more meaty style in my vegetable bolognese sauce.
+• You can add a few more mushrooms coarsely chopped into the sauce to give it a thicker texture like meat bolognese version.
+I minced my vegetables, but next time I will only chop them to get more meaty texture.

-• Use only fresh basil!
+• ALWAYS use fresh basil!
 And a lot of it in this sauce – it makes a huge difference in flavor!

-• When I drain the pasta, I prefer to toss in an additional 2 tablespoons of butter into the pasta.
+• Also, drain the pasta and toss in an additional 2 tablespoons of butter into the pasta.
 This will also give the pasta a shiny glow and a little richness it deserves.

 Vegetable Bolognese with Pappardelle by 2sistersrecipes.com